Ireland '23 - Day 16 - Malahide Castle & Back to Dublin

 Having had three dinners here when I first arrived, I was happy to be back, and recognized some staff.

-It was a good outcome, that Doris had a chance to check out this restaurant, with a great menu, service & small-hotel ambience.
+It was a good outcome, that Doris had a chance to check out this restaurant, with a great menu & service and small-hotel ambience.

 Go to next page - last day in Dublin